isomerpages/moe-stpatricks/announcement/2023/_posts/2023-09-27-post-School Canteen Stall Vacancy.md

 Our requirements are as follows:

-      i.
-Must be a Singapore Citizen or Singapore Permanent Resident.
+* Must be a Singapore Citizen or Singapore Permanent Resident.

-ii.
-Provide food that meets the health/nutritional standards set by Health Promotion Board                                (HPB).
+* Provide food that meets the health/nutritional standards set by Health Promotion Board (HPB).
 Applicant may refer to the HPB website at [https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme).

-    iii.
-Successful applicant is required to apply for a food stall licence from Singapore Food
+* Successful applicant is required to apply for a food stall licence from Singapore Food Agency (SFA).
-		            Agency (SFA).

-    iv.
-Successful applicant and stall assistant must possess the WSQ Food Hygiene Certificate.
+* Successful applicant and stall assistant must possess the WSQ Food Hygiene Certificate.

-     v.
-Provide good service and quality food at reasonable prices determined in consultation
-		             with the school.
+* Provide good service and quality food at reasonable prices determined in consultation with the school.

-    vi.
-Maintain high standard of food and personal hygiene.
+* Maintain high standard of food and personal hygiene.

-  vii.
-Preferably possess catering experience or experience operating in a school environment.
+*  Preferably possess catering experience or experience operating in a school environment.

- viii.
-Selected main applicant must be in personal attendance at the stall during the whole of
-               the operation hours.
+* Selected main applicant must be in personal attendance at the stall during the whole of the operation hours.

 2. [Application Form](https://www.stpatricks.moe.edu.sg/files/announcement/application_for_canteen-stall_in_existing_school.pdf) must be completed and submitted to the school’s General Office **by Fri, 27 Oct 2023** with the following documents: